Natural and Cultural Heritage Fund: Outcomes and eligibility

 The NCHF map of the Highlands and Islands identifies the areas covered by the fund.

 The Fund is one of the Strategic Interventions (SI) in the 2014–2020 European Regional Development Fund (ERDF) programme.
 The aim of the ERDF is to invest in communities to help them to grow economic activity and employment.
-The Fund can contribute up to 70% of project costs and will deliver a total value of £7,126,650 of investment throughout the course of the programme, including the match funding which applicants are required to find.
+The Fund could contribute up to 70% of project costs and will deliver a total value of £7,126,650 of investment throughout the course of the programme, including the match funding which applicants are required to find.